dc9865/ccna-labs/Password-configuration-security/README.md

-# Lab 04 - Basic Device Security Configuration Lab
+# Lab 04 - Basic Device Security Lab

 ## Overview
 This lab focuses on configuring, testing, and securing device passwords on a router and switch.
 Users will set unecrypted and encrypted enable passwords, verify password security, and save the configuration to ensure persistence across device reloads.